aktnk/3D_model_manager/README.md

     ![image of index.html](sample/index.png)
     ![image of viewer.html](sample/viewer.png)

+### HTTPS for Local Development (for AR Testing)

+To test the AR (Augmented Reality) functionality on a physical device, you must serve the application over HTTPS, as most browsers require a secure context for WebXR features.

+1.  **Generate a self-signed certificate:**
+    If you haven't already, run the following command in the project root.
+It will create a `certs` directory with a certificate and a private key.
+    ```bash
+    openssl req -x509 -newkey rsa:2048 -nodes -keyout certs/server.key -out certs/server.crt -days 365 -subj "/C=JP/ST=Tokyo/L=Tokyo/O=Dev/CN=localhost"
+    ```
+    These files are configured to be ignored by Git.

+2.  **Access the application via HTTPS:**
+    After starting the application, navigate to [https://localhost:3000](https://localhost:3000).

+    Your browser will likely show a privacy warning because the certificate is self-signed.
+You must bypass this warning to proceed (look for an "Advanced" button and an option like "Proceed to localhost").

 ### Development

 *   **Live Reloading**: Thanks to the volume mount configured in `compose.yml`, any changes you make to the source code on your local machine will be immediately reflected in the container.